bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 That's right.

-Speaker 2: 01:47:03

-So

 Tony Giorgio: 01:47:04

-it's like you have to do all the policy stuff.
+So it's like you have to do all the policy stuff.
 And maybe you can still do that.
 You know, you can have, I don't know, some secure channel that that it talks to with with your actual running node.